GetScatter/ScatterDesktop/README.md

 ## Installation

-**Because we are in Open Beta none of these package are signed yet.** Make sure you only download Scatter Desktop from this GitHub, and **NOWHERE ELSE**.
+**None of these package are signed yet.** Make sure you only download Scatter Desktop from this GitHub, and **NOWHERE ELSE**.

 ### [CLICK HERE AND GRAB THE LATEST RELEASE](https://github.com/GetScatter/ScatterDesktop/releases)